 “The Emigrant Aid Company of New York and Connecticut,” was organized on July 18, 1854, under a charter from the Connecticut legislature, its objects being the same as those of the New England society, with which it was ultimately consolidated, with John Carter Brown of Providence, Rhode Island, as president, and Eli Thayer as vice-president.
 The company was not a financial success.
-Its original capital was depleted until in 1862, it amounted to only $16,000, but the work of the society was done, for Kansas had been admitted as a Free-State.
+Its original capital was depleted until, in 1862, it amounted to only $16,000, but the society’s work was done, for Kansas had been admitted as a Free-State.
 In 1901, the state legislature passed an act authorizing the regents of the state university to build a gymnasium with the money appropriated by Congress in payment of the claim assigned to the university by the New England Emigrant Aid Company.

 Several minor aid societies were formed in the north.
-The “Union Emigrant Aid Society,” was organized in Washington, D.C., in the spring of 1854, “by such members of Congress and citizens generally, as were opposed to the repeal of the Missouri Compromise and the opening of Kansas and Nebraska to the institution of slavery.”
+The “Union Emigrant Aid Society” was organized in Washington, D.C., in the spring of 1854, “by such members of Congress and citizens generally, as were opposed to the repeal of the Missouri Compromise and the opening of Kansas and Nebraska to the institution of slavery.”

-The “Kansas Aid Society,” was formed just after the passage of the Kansas-Nebraska Bill, with John Goodrich of Massachusetts as president, and Mr. Fenton of New York as vice-president.
+The “Kansas Aid Society” was formed just after the passage of the Kansas-Nebraska Bill, with John Goodrich of Massachusetts as president and Mr. Fenton of New York as vice-president.
 Some assistance was rendered to emigrants, but its records can not be found, and it is supposed to have been absorbed by the New England Emigrant Aid Company.

-The “Worcester County Kansas League,” was formed at Worcester, Massachusetts on July 6, 1854, “for the encouragement and organization of emigration to the new Territory of Kansas.”
+The “Worcester County Kansas League” was formed at Worcester, Massachusetts on July 6, 1854, “for the encouragement and organization of emigration to the new Territory of Kansas.”

-The “Kansas League,” was organized by Eli Thayer about 1856.
+The “Kansas League” was organized by Eli Thayer about 1856.
 Its members promoted emigration, organized parties who wished to go to Kansas, and published a “History of Kansas, also Information Regarding, Rates, Laws,” which was widely circulated.